OskarWestmeijer/weather/README.md

 ## Credentials storage

-The application needs credentials to access the database and OpenWeatherApi.
+The application needs credentials to access the Database and OpenWeatherApi.
 These properties are referenced in the application.yml.

 For tests and local development the app uses the 'dev' profile.
 This will use simple placeholders.
 No further action